 To serve with bread, place a piece of bread in a bowl and ladle the soup on top.
 Garnish with grated Parmesan cheese.

-Image Credit: Photo of lacinato kale from Wayne Surber's flickr collection, subject to a Creative Commons License.
+Image Credit: Photo of Kale from Noelle's Flickr collection, subject to a Creative Commons License.